deargle/deargle.github.io/_security_assignments/lab_digital_certificates.md

 	2. I recently used InstantSSL / Comodo.
 Some pointers:
 		* The generation request can take a few minutes before instructions are emailed to you.
 		* [Here's a link](https://posteo.de/en/help/exporting-an-smime-certificate-firefox) with instructions for exporting your S/MIME certificate from Firefox
 		* See the links on the bottom for getting your newly-exported certificate imported into Outlook or Thunderbird for S/MIME.
+Mac users using Apple Mail for this step, see [here](https://kb.iu.edu/d/bcsn).
+		* Mac users, to install your certificate, just click the certificate once it has downloaded.
+You may get "Error 26276" when importing your certificate.
+Ignore this message, it imported successfully.

 3. I will respond with a second encrypted message using your S/MIME certificate.
 Paste the plaintext of the message you receive below.